rails/rails/guides/source/active_record_validations.md

 end
 ```

-All validations inside of the `with_options` block will have automatically
+All validations inside of the `with_options` block will automatically have
-passed the condition `if: :is_admin?`
+`if: :is_admin?` merged into its options.

 [`with_options`]:
     https://api.rubyonrails.org/classes/Object.html#method-i-with_options